Suggestions for Import Puppy Buyers

-Shipping includes airfare from overseas to the US but, for example if you’re importing from Japan, can also include the costs of transporting the dog from the breeder in Japan to the nearest international Japanese airport; it is important to note that not all breeders live close to one of the three major international Japanese airports that serve airlines that fly to the US.
+Shipping includes airfare from overseas to the US, but for example, if you’re importing from Japan, can also include the costs of transporting the dog from the breeder in Japan to the nearest international Japanese airport; it is important to note that not all breeders live close to one of the three major international Japanese airports that serve airlines that fly to the US.
 Also, you may have to pay for the vet exam to import, as well as the crate and customs fees for your original import (and replacement dog if necessary).
 Keep in mind that many overseas breeders do not offer guarantees if there are health problems, so “buyer beware.”
 Again, there are exceptions, but it is a gamble.
-Naturally, health problems like the ones I mentioned can occur with domestically bred Japanese Akitas as well, but at least the breeder is relatively nearby to replace your dog (or offer a previously agreed upon refund to buy back the dog) according to each breeders’ sales contract, and the cost is significantly cheaper.
+Naturally, health problems like the ones I mentioned can occur with domestically bred Japanese Akitainu as well, but at least the breeder is relatively nearby to replace your dog (or offer a previously agreed upon refund to buy back the dog) according to each breeders’ sales contract, and the cost is significantly cheaper.